-Quantum computing is the processing of information that’s represented by special quantum states.
-By tapping into quantum phenomena like “superposition” and “entanglement,” these machines handle information in a fundamentally different way to “classical” computers like smartphones, laptops, or even today’s most powerful supercomputers.
+Quantum computing harnesses quantum mechanical phenomena — superposition and entanglement — to process information.
+By tapping into these phenomena, quantum computers handle information in a fundamentally different way than “classical” computers like smartphones, laptops, or even today’s most powerful supercomputers.

-Researchers have long predicted that quantum computers could tackle certain types of problems — especially those involving a daunting number of variables and potential outcomes, like simulations or optimization questions — much faster than any classical computer.
+Researchers have delved deeply into the quantum computer vs classical computer comparison and have long predicted that quantum computers could tackle certain types of problems — especially those involving a daunting number of variables and potential outcomes, like simulations or optimization questions — much faster than any classical computer.

 But now we’re starting to see hints of this potential becoming reality.

 In 2019, Google said that it ran a calculation on a quantum computer in just a few minutes that would take a classical computer 10,000 years to complete.
 A little over a year later, a team based in China took this a step further, claiming that it had performed a calculation in 200 seconds that would take an ordinary computer 2.5B years — 100 trillion times faster.

 “It looks like nothing is happening, nothing is happening, and then whoops, suddenly you’re in a different world.” — Hartmut Neven, Director, Google Quantum Artificial Intelligence lab

 Though these demonstrations don’t reflect practical quantum computing use cases, they point to how quantum computers could dramatically change how we approach real-world problems like financial portfolio management, drug discovery, logistics, and much more.

 Propelled by the prospect of disrupting countless industries and quick-fire announcements of new advances, quantum computing is attracting more and more attention from players outside of the worlds of quantum physics and computer science — including big tech, startups, governments, and the media.